bakkenbaeck/Teapot/README.md

 The default log level is `.none` - That is, logs will neither be generated nor printed out.

-Other log levels, in ascending order of how much log barf they fill your console with, are:
+Other log levels, in ascending order of how much log noise they fill your console with, are:

 - `error` - Logs any error which occurs at the `Teapot` level.
 - `incomingData` - Logs data received from a server
-- `incomingAndOutgoingData` - Logs data both recieved from a server and being sent to a server.
+- `incomingAndOutgoingData` - Logs data both received from a server and being sent to a server.

 Log levels are ascending: If you set a `logger`'s log level to `incomingData`, both `incomingData` level logs and `error` level logs will print out.